 Interventions that support breastfeeding have been shown to increase rates of breastfeeding initiation and duration, according to the U.S. Preventive Services Task Force.
 In 2012, the Affordable Care Act began requiring health insurers to cover breastfeeding equipment and support services, which led to a 10% increase in the duration of breastfeeding and a 21% increase in the duration of exclusive breastfeeding.

 Social and emotional support programs play an important role for breastfeeding women as well by creating environments for encouragement and advice to be exchanged.
+A recent study showed that breastfeeding peer counseling had a positive impact on breastfeeding duration at 3 and 6 months postpartum.

 Hospitals participating in the Baby-Friendly Hospital Initiative, which involves implementing the Ten Steps to Successful Breastfeeding, help encourage new mothers to start and continue breastfeeding.
 Higher proportions of Baby-Friendly Hospitals at the state level are associated with increased breastfeeding rates.
 Moreover, increased use of the Ten Steps is associated with a decrease in racial disparities in breastfeeding initiation.
 Improving the delivery of culturally relevant breastfeeding services tailored to meet the needs of communities most at risk of not breastfeeding can further narrow disparities.